 Below you can find commands and output items that can be used with this driver.

-Important note: Almost all of the items with note ‘iTNC530 only’ can also be output from Heidenhain TNC 426, 430, 320, 620 and 640 controllers by using plcbyte, plcword or plcdword commands.
-Please contact us in this case for detailed instructions.
+Important note: Almost all of the items with note ‘iTNC530 only’ are also supported by newer controllers like TNC 320, 620 and 640.
+For TNC 426 and 430 most items can be acquired by using plcmarker, plcbyte, plcword or plcdword commands.
+Please contact us for detailed instructions.

 Numeric OEE state of the device (2 = producing, 3 = manual, 4 = interrupted, 5 = error)